yedhukrishnan/sierpinski-triangle/README.md

 sierpinski-triangle
 ===================

-Implementation of Sierpinski triangle in Javascript.
+Implementation of Sierpinski triangle in HTML & Javascript.

 See the [Live Demo](https://yedhukrishnan.github.io/sierpinski-triangle/)